eddychetz/portfolio-hub/content/authors/admin/_index.md

 I am a **Data Science** lecturer at the Belgium Campus where my teaching and learning methods are centered on bringing data science learning enjoyable to students, now and the future generation, with a particular emphasis on how people learn and share knowledge in higher education organizations.

 My research interests include application of machine learning in financial markets, credit risk modeling, financial time series and data analytics (marketing).
-As part of the Data Science team, I help in delivering a cutting-edge data science tutoring and mentoring to individuals, and providing consultations to business organizations with actionable insights for to meet their strategic goals.
+As part of the Data Science team, I help in delivering a cutting-edge data science tutoring and mentoring to individuals, and providing consultations to business organizations with actionable insights to meet their strategic goals.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_2023.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_2023.pdf" "newtab" >}}resume{{< /staticref >}}.